ayunker/ayunker.github.io/_posts/2022-06-21-summer-of-go.md

 language design.

-The plan is to work on this a couple of mornings or evenings a week in small pieces and see how that goes.
+The plan is to work on this a couple of mornings or evenings a week in small pieces.
 I have no idea if end of summer is an ambitious or easy or just right goal, but we'll see how it goes.

 And who knows, maybe when I finish this I'll have time to Fall into Rust 🍂🦞.